 - An electron beam is focused on the product.
-The beam scans the product to ensure uniform treatment. - Bacteria are eliminated by penetration of high-energy electrons without heat. - · Low penetration and high dose rate - Typical dose is 25 to 50 kGy (2.5 to 5 M Rads).
-Eastar 6763 has been sterilized up to 75 kGy without any significant physical property loss.
+The beam scans the product to ensure uniform treatment. - Bacteria are eliminated by penetration of high-energy electrons without heat. - Typically, the electron beam does not penetrate deeply into large dense substrates without increasing exposure time, changing the actuator location relative to the package device combination, or increasing the radiation dose. - Typical dose is 25 to 50 kGy (2.5 to 5 M Rads).
+Tritan has been sterilized up to 50 kGy without any significant physical property loss.